top of page

 “Damn it,” Aaron said.

-There’s a problem with the writing when this is the first sign of trouble--even more so if we don’t yet know who Aaron is.
-When this happens, I sense that the author thought there should be tension or conflict at that moment so she just makes someone angry.
-But such feels empty to the reader unless there is a reason—a context—for the character's reaction.
+This problem is worse at the beginning of stories when we don’t yet know who Aaron is or what he wants.
+When this happens, I sense that the author wanted there to be tension or conflict right away.
+But such only feels empty when we don't yet have a reason or context for the character's reaction.

 Which of the following two cases resonates emotionally with you better?